 COVID-19 has had an unprecedented impact on the higher education sector.
-The disruption caused by the pandemic forced higher education institutions to adapt quickly, challenged existing models of teaching, researching, and learning, and forced many institutions to move courses online, which created tensions between what were considered "reasonable" or "unrealistic" models for teaching [4, 36].
-While studies contend that HEIs have subsequently shifted after the "panic-gogy" period that existed during the pandemic and are at the stage of transformation whereby remote and hybrid working and other flexibility methods related to teaching and learning and service delivery has developed into the norm [5], little is known about higher education institutions and culture in the period following the COVID-19 pandemic.
-There remains scope, therefore, for more to be discovered from undertaking a corresponding methodical review.
-The literature base of recent studies [37-39], linking organizational culture to UK HEIs, has tended to focus on experiences during the COVID-19 period and subsequent return towards normality, rather than considering the changes to workplace culture in what we may term now as the "newer normal" in this new post-COVID period.
+The disruption caused by the pandemic forced higher education institutions to adapt quickly, challenged existing models of teaching, researching, and learning, and forced many institutions to move courses online, which created tensions between what were considered 'reasonable' or 'unrealistic' models for teaching [4, 36].
+Whilst studies contend that HEIs have subsequently shifted after the 'panic-gogy' period that existed during the pandemic and are at stage of transformation whereby remote and hybrid working and other flexibility meathodsrelated to teaching and learning and service delivery has developed into the norm [5], little is known about higher education institutions and culture in the period following the COVID-19 pandemic.
+There remains scope, therefore, for more to be discovered from undertaking a corresponding methodical review..
+The literature base of recent studies [37-39], linking organisational culture to UK HEIs, has tended to focus on experiences during the COVID-19 period, and subsequent return towards normality, rather than considering the changes to workplace culture in what we may term now as the 'newer normal' in this new post-COVID period.